visit-dav/visit/docs/SphynxDocs/ClientServer/Host_Profiles.rst

 told to launch a parallel compute engine, it sets up the environment variables as it usually does and then invokes an appropriate parallel launch program that takes care of either spawning the VisIt parallel compute engine processes or scheduling them to run in a batch system.
-When VisIt is used with MPICH on some clusters, the parallel launch program does not replicate the environment variables that the visit script set up, preventing the VisIt parallel compute engine from running.
+When VisIt is used with some versions of MPI on some clusters, the parallel launch program does not replicate the environment variables that the visit script set up, preventing the VisIt parallel compute engine from running.
 On clusters where the parallel launch program does not replicate the VisIt environment variables, VisIt provides an option to start